hftbattle/documentation/en/interface/analysis/stats.md

 - `STD` — [standard deviation]({{ book["std_deviation.en_url"] }}) of result on all sample days.
 - `MIN_INTRADAY_RESULT` — the minimum result of the strategy that was reached at any given moment during a day (not necessarily at the close of the trading session), among all of the days.

-Click “Details” in a table row to get exact values of these components.
+Click “Details” in a table row to get particular values of these components.

 #### Results by day {#results_by_day}